zbiblekaj/console-finances-financial-analysis/pseudocode.md

 Pseudocode for console finances:

 - Calculate the total number of months included in the data set.
-Add the total amount of months for the period.
+Add the total amount of months for the period using the .legnth function.

 - Calculate the net total amount of Profit/Losses for the entire period.
-Add the total amount of figures for the period.
+Add the total amount of figures for the period using a for loop & a function.

 - Calculate the average of the changes in profile/lossess over the entire period.
 To calculate an average of a total of scores, you would add all of the numbers and divide by the total amount of figures.
 This is the first figure divided by the second figure.